MarioAndF/Hominum/Data.md

 	- LA: "Venter"
 	- ES: "Vientre"
 - ## Definition
-	- "abdomen","the undersurface of an animal\u0027s body","womb, uterus" - (Mirriam-Webster Dictionary)
+	- "abdomen","the undersurface of an animal's body","womb, uterus" - (Mirriam-Webster Dictionary)

 # A04.0.00.003
 - ## Term